alissararnaout/Arnaout_A_3014_CMS/README.md

 # Arnaout_A_3014_CMS

 ### Description
-This is a Content Management System for SportCheck.

-Built using PHP and MySQL
+This is a Content Management System for SportCheck built using PHP and MySQL

 ### Pre-requisites
 To get this project running successfully, you will need MAMP or WAMP.